Insektors: Yuks

 Only used in "If Chickens Could Fly", the "Chicken" is bird-shaped, and was sent to steal The Great Prism.
 The Chicken was an airborne war machine controlled by two pilots.
 The first design, which flew with small propellers, crashed into a moat during a trial run.
 The second design had bigger propellers, but that too crashed.
 The third design had a jet engine on top of the fuselage, which landed it safely, though with a broken engine.
-It was the fourth design that really took off to steal The Great Prism, but after fighting off the Joyces/Verigreens, it was sliced down the middle when it got a hold of The Great Prism.
+It was the fourth design with wings that really took off to steal The Great Prism, but after fighting off the Joyces/Verigreens, it was sliced down the middle when it got a hold of The Great Prism.
 It made other appearances in two episodes, "A Spectre Kalls" and "No Presents for Khristmas".